advancedtelematic/tuf-test-vectors/README.md

 # tuf-test-vectors

-A collection of test vectors that can be used to verify if a TUF client conforms to the specification with regards to processing metadata and targets.
+A collection of test vectors that can be used to verify if a TUF or Uptane client conforms to the specification with regards to processing metadata and targets.

 ## Vectors

-The vectors can be found in the `vectors` directory.
+The vectors can be found in the `tuf` and `uptane` directories.
 There is metadata about the test vectors to allow for programatic testing.
 The file `vectors-meta.json` is a list of entries that map to a vector and the expected outcome.

 For example: